What is Januvia?

-Your blood sugar will need to be checked often, and you may need other blood tests at your doctor's office.
-Visit your doctor regularly.
+Your blood sugar may need to be checked often, and you may need other blood tests at your doctor's office.

-Also watch for signs of high blood sugar (hyperglycemia) such as increased thirst, increased urination, hunger, dry mouth, fruity breath odor, drowsiness, dry skin, blurred vision, and weight loss.
+Also watch for signs of high blood sugar (hyperglycemia) such as increased thirst or urination, blurred vision, headache, and tiredness.

-Store Januvia at room temperature away from moisture, heat, and light.
+Store at room temperature away from moisture, heat, and light.

 What happens if I miss a dose?

-Take the missed dose as soon as you remember.
-Skip the missed dose if it is almost time for your next scheduled dose.
-Do not take extra medicine to make up the missed dose.
+Take the medicine as soon as you can, but skip the missed dose if it is almost time for your next dose.
+Do not take two doses at one time.

 What happens if I overdose?